 While being able to take the game online is undeniably awesome on its own, Frozenbyte actually added even more to Trine in this brand new Enchanted Edition.
 For starters, the entire engine was upgraded to that of its sequel, meaning it now allows for mid-level saving, on top of looking better and shinier than ever, with a slew of additional visual effects.
 Best of all, it’s free.
 Completely, one hundred percent, free (for owners of Trine, that is).
 Oh and if you for some reason feel like playing vanilla instead, just select that one from the launcher, and off you go.

 Set in a world of great castles and strange machinery, three heroes are bound to a mysterious device called the Trine in a quest to save the kingdom from evil.

-Unfortunately, there are some slightly bad news too: at the time of writing, Trine Enchanted Edition is a Windows exclusive
+Unfortunately, there is some slightly bad news too: at the time of writing, Trine Enchanted Edition is a Windows exclusive

 , and the update is only available on Steam.
 But according to this blog post, GOG.com and the Humble store will also get it at some point, alongside the Mac, Linux, Wii U, and PlayStation 4 ports, at which point I’ll update the information below.

 Trine Enchanted Edition is available from Steam ($15 EE, Win, Mac), GOG.com ($10 EE Win) and the Humble store ($10 EE Win, Mac, Linux).
 Note, $3 on Steam, Humble store (until August 5th) and GOG.com (until August 1st).